UPiccinno/ProductData/README.md

 ### Product data template (PDT) and product data sheets (PDS)
 System to describe product data templates and product data sheets with IFC (ISO 16739).

+This is ongoing work within the working group of buildingSMART International.
+Please do not use in production yet.